-- Replace headgear that is pitted, holed, cracked or brittle. - Replace headgear that has been subjected to a blow even though damage cannot be seen. - Remove from service any headgear if its serviceability is in doubt. - Replace headgear and components according to manufacturer's instructions. - Consult your PPE supplier or safety department for further information on headgear.
+- Replace headgear that is pitted, holed, cracked or brittle. - Replace headgear that has been subjected to a blow even though damage cannot be seen. - Remove from service any headgear if its serviceability is in doubt. - Replace headgear and components according to manufacturer's instructions. - Consult OH&S or your supplier for information on headgear.

-- Drill or remove peaks or alter the shell or suspension in any way. - Use solvents or paints on the shells (damages the shell). - Put straps over the brims of Class B headgear. - Use any liner that contains metal or conductive material. - Carry anything in the hard hat while wearing the hard hat. - Put decals or stickers on the headgear that will cover the shell or do not meet the manufacturers requirements.
+- Drill remove peaks or alter the shell or suspension in any way. - Use solvents or paints on the shells (damages the shell). - Put straps over the brims of Class B headgear. - Use any liner that contains metal or conductive material. - Carry anything in the hard hat while wearing the hard hat. - Put decals or stickers on the headgear that will cover the shell or do not meet the manufacturers requirements.